Transround/NativerSDK/tools/nativer-admin-plugin-android-studio/README.md

 Restart Android studio.

-After restart the Nativer Admin plugin will be activated in the left pane providing a registration and integration wizard for the Nativer service.
+After restart the Nativer Admin plugin will be activated in the right pane providing a registration and integration wizard for the Nativer service.
 Registering has a 90 days trial period – no commitment from your side.

 ![](./doc/images/4_register_new_account_2.png)